codeclimate/codeclimate-rubocop/config/contents/style/multiline_block_chain.md

-This cop checks for chaining of a block after another block that spans multiple lines.
+Checks for chaining of a block after another block that spans multiple lines.

 ### Example: